 What is patient self-scheduling software?

-Patient self-scheduling software is a cloud-based platform that allows patients to schedule their own medical appointments, without needing to call or interact with anyone.
+Patient self-scheduling software is a cloud-based platform that allows patients to schedule their own medical appointments, without calling or interacting with anyone.
 This is different from appointment request software or scheduling via chat, where the patient must communicate with an agent to complete the booking.
 Self-scheduling requires no intervention.

 How does patient self-scheduling improve healthcare scheduling?